johnperry-math/AoC2023/More_Detailed_Comparison.md

    --  do nothing, or something else entirely; I dunno end if;
 ```
-Great: a pyramid of doom.
+😨 A pyramid of doom! 😨

-In short, there are tradeoffs: the ability of Rust enumerations to carry data, along with Rust's requirement that no value ever be uninitialized, means you can't iterate safely through all enumerations, so you can't iterate safely through any enumeration unless you use an external package *and* all the enum's variants' contents have default values.
+To sum up, Rust enumerations' ability to carry data, along with safe Rust's requirement that no variabile be uninitialized, means you can't iterate safely through all enumerations, so you can't iterate safely through any enumeration unless you use an external package *and* all the enum's variants' contents' types have default values.
 On the other hand, Rust's pattern matching can help made code briefer without sacrificing readability.

 Those who peruse the Rust solutions will find three places where I used `if let Some(thing)` and none where I used `match` with non-trivial pattern matching, but that's more a reflection of the approach I used to the Advent of Code puzzles, especially since I was translating Ada solutions.
 At work we use non-trivial pattern matching quite a bit.

 ## Case Study 4: Filtered and enumerated iteration

-One frequently needs to iterate through a container, while indexing, pruning, and manipulating values.
+One frequently needs to iterate through a container while indexing, pruning, and manipulating values.
 Part 1 of Day 14 offers a good example of how the two languages do this differently.
 The Ada implementation uses an Ada 2022 feature on line 2:
 ```ada